Manoj-bhat07/Parking-System/README.md

 ---

-▶️ How to Run
+▶️ How to Run(Terminal)

-cd src
+- cd src
-javac *.java
+- javac *.java
-java Main
+- java Main

 ---